-I provide highly specialised counselling sessions to children and teenagers in Maidstone, Kent.
+I provide highly specialised counselling sessions to children and teenagers in Maidstone and Vigo, Kent.
 As a fully licensed counsellor, I have worked in a range of environments, including primary and secondary schools, and foster organisations that have provided me with an intimate understanding of the children and young people’s psyche.

 I work with young people who have experienced or suffer from: